Question Period - Wednesday, December 3, 2025

 Question Factors

-- •Specific data on grocery prices provided
+- •Cites specific data on grocery prices

-- •Clear and direct ask about food bank usage
+- •Directly asks about food bank usage

 Mark Carney